- Sep 1, 2015

 They offer a free months trial, which is how I started.
 Although I actually upgraded to the full subscription within two weeks.
-They also have a discount code, which will give you AUD $5 off your subscription.
-Yeah, I know.
-AUD $5 phhhtttt!
-However, the $5 off is for the life of your subscription, not just the initial payment.
-So you will get $5 off every month.
+They also have a discount code, which will give you 20% your subscription.
+It used to be AUD $5 phhhtttt!
+The 20% discount is for the life of your subscription, not just the initial payment.

 The discount code is : AILM94C16463MJ